LeePedersen/programming-language-suggester/README.md

 ## Description

-_This site takes in user input and then evaluates which coding language they should learn_
+_This site takes in user input and then evaluates which coding language they should learn._

 ## Setup/Installation Requirements